We Can Rebuild Him

 I can just hear you all saying.
-"Where has Eddie been?"
-"What's he been up to?"
+"Where's Eddie been?"
+"What's he up to?"
 "Is he up to his old tricks?"
 "Has he started doing new tricks?"
-Well folks I have been very busy and not blogging much except for a spurt last week.
+Well folks I have been very busy and not blogging much except for a short spurt last week.
 But I have been cooking and serving roasts for you every week and there are some great ones in the oven - so please tune in, regularly.

 Oh! you might as well finish this first because I know you are hooked as to why Eddie the Bionic Man is taking rat poison, but when you do watch Dick Emery make sure you visit the bathroom first.
 So far we have one person admitting she has seen it but not admitting she laughed so hard she wet her pants!
 I know for a fact that another American lady has secretly visited it several times and she does just what I used to do in the cinema - watched it over and over again.
 Her husband must wonder why she never gets his tea ready and why she laughs so much at her lap top!!

 (I will not say any more about my suspicions that maybe one person I know outside blogging might be pleased I am taking rat poison, but I think if they really thought hard they would know for certain I am not rat and I mean no harm to any one, nor have I ever done.)

 Well it was my five week check up at the hospital.
 I was a little concerned that my left calf was swollen and very hard causing some discomfort.
 I knew I was not putting my feet up as much as I should which might be a contributory factor, but I suspected there was more to it than that.
 The fracture and orthopedic team were very pleased with my overall condition and mobility (nearly typed in nobility LOL) and they said I could now drive and have a shower and do this and do that - all huge strides for me in the improvement sphere.
 (In fact the only thing I cannot do myself now is put on my left sock - and of course attend to my toe nails etc.